-3. CFAD's Prior Petition for IPR Challenging the '522 Patent Relied on Different Prior Art than Coherus' Petition, and Failed to Substantively Address Unexpected Results
+2. CFAD's Prior Petition for IPR Challenging the '522 Patent Relied on Different Prior Art than Coherus' Petition, and Failed to Substantively Address Unexpected Results

-The Coalition for Affordable Drugs V LLC ("CFAD") filed a Petition for IPR of the '522 patent (IPR No. 2015-01792), which the Board denied.
+The Coalition for Affordable Drugs V LLC ("CFAD") filed a Petition for IPR of the related '522 patent (Case IPR2015-01792), which the Board denied.
 Ex.
 1026; Ex.
 1010.
-As the Patent Owner has admitted, CFAD took a "less-than-rigorous approach" to its IPR (Ex.
-1008, 2), which is fundamentally different from Coherus's challenge here.
+As the Patent Owner has admitted, CFAD took a "less-thanrigorous approach" to its IPR (Ex.
+1008, 2), which is fundamentally different from Coherus's challenge to the '182 patent here.

 First, CFAD's sole argument was obviousness over Seed (Ex.
 1027) in view of Smith and Capon (Ex.
-1032).
-The Board correctly found that CFAD "fail[ed] to offer persuasive evidence to explain why one of skill in the art would choose the Fc [i.e., hinge-CH2-CH3] portion of the immunoglobulin heavy chain from the choices taught in Seed or Capon."
+1019).
+The Board correctly found that CFAD "fail[ed] to offer persuasive evidence to explain why one of skill in the art would choose the

+Fc [i.e., hinge-CH2-CH3]4 portion of the immunoglobulin heavy chain from the choices taught in Seed or Capon."
 Ex.
 1010, 16.
 Seed and Capon teach a variety of different possible locations at which to fuse a receptor protein to an immunoglobulin fragment, without providing clear guidance as to the best location.
 See id. at 15-16.